Moving Traffic Enforcement FAQs

 Why aren't KCC enforcing at every junction in Kent?

-Introducing Automatic Number Plate Recognition (ANPR) cameras and issuing Penalty Charge Notices (PCNs) are the last line of defence to get drivers to comply with signs or restrictions.
+Automatic Number Plate Recognition (ANPR) cameras and issuing Penalty Charge Notices (PCNs) are implemented as a final measure to encourage drivers to comply with traffic signs and restrictions.

 Will there be more sites in future?

-Yes.
-We will continue to consult on further sites that require enforcement as and when they are ready.
+Yes, we will continue to consult on additional sites requiring enforcement as they come forward.

 How do I propose a future site for enforcement?